tttp/dxid/README.md

 As backend dev, you might have had to query directly the database with a "select ... where id = 3245082357", or update or delete and hoping you copy pasted the right id.

-## word have meaning too, more rambling
+## Words have meaning too, more rambling

 Putting together a bunch of letters is likely to end up with existing words.
 To prevent that, we removed all voyels from our base of acceptable digits.